-Three primary factors contribute to the formation of acne.
+Three primary factors contribute to the formation of acne:

-- Irregular shedding of dead skin cells causing irritation and blockage of hair follicles.
+- Irregular shedding of dead skin cells, causing irritation and blockage of hair follicles.

-- Overproduction of oil (sebum) causing irritation of hair follicles.
+- Overproduction of oil (sebum), causing irritation of hair follicles.

-- Buildup of normally recurring bacteria on the skin
+- Buildup of normally recurring bacteria on the skin.

 Moderate acne is the result of bacterial infection deeper in the pore.
 This results in papules or pustules, more commonly known as pimples or zits.

 Although most cases of acne clear up without any lasting effects, some people are left with scarring and pitting.
-The more severe the acne the more likely that scarring will occur.
-Inflammation is the greatest cause of acne scarring.
-Popping or picking at pimples is also a sure way to increase the chances of scarring.
-The best way to PREVENT acne scarring is to treat acne as soon as it appears and to keep future flare ups to a minimum with an acne management program.
-Some patients may also consider microdermabrasion.
+The more severe the acne, the more likely that scarring will occur.
+Picking and/or popping acne can increase the risk of scarring.
+Just like other types of scars, acne scarring is the result of a wound that has an abundance of collagen during the healing process.

 For those who do suffer from acne scarring, the Cosmetic Enhancement Center of New England has several different types of treatments and procedures that can help you!
 The latest addition to our acne scarring treatment options is the eMatrix System with the Sublative Rejuvenation™ Treatment.
 The eMatrix uses bi-polar radio frequency energy to generate deep dermal impact which leads to the appearance of smoother skin.The eMatrix is FDA approved, and is safe and effective for all skin types.

-Other treatment options include
+Other treatment options include:

 - Total FX Co2 Fractionated Laser